wmhunt1/Coding-RPG/coding-rpg-react/README.md

 fixes/changes
-balance level requiurements and xp
+balance level requiurements and xp change iron to level 10 and steel to level 20

 features
+Oak trees
+Inspire courage Illusion plus 1 str bonus
+Heroism illuson or restoration thp
+Bless restoration str b and dex b
+Bane Necromancy? opposite
+Bandit hide out
+Bat cave
+Wolf encounter
+Talking tree
+Quincy companion
+Wyle companion
+See skills of companions
+Put all tactics in a list to select for companions
+Use rs3 tiers for crafting?
 companions get jobs that give new abilities or change tactics feats/perks save/load via json